EVOLUTION & BIOLOGICAL CONTROL SYSTEMS

 recognizable face.
 The final connecting piece in this puzzle is

 Notice how the face, just before it takes on a human form, goes

 through various zoological stages in the shape of animal faces.

 During the fetal stage, we climb up all the previous steps on

 the evolutionary ladder that our species has utilized.

-Let me repeat the wondrous, thought-provoking, yet simple fact:
+Let me like a magic mantra repeat the wondrous, thought-provoking, yet simple fact: